 - The price competitiveness of the mill is at a good level, as it is using northern softwood pulp.

 - The mill was constructed in the area of the previous Metsä Fibre pulp mill in Äänekoski in Central Finland.
 The new mill replaced part of the previous mill and serves the local forest industry.
-The previous pulp mill in Äänekoski was shut down and its dismantling is currently in progress.
+The previous pulp mill in Äänekoski was shut down and its dismantling is accomplished.

 - Its location is ideal in terms of availability of raw materials, and the necessary logistics networks are already in place.